 1. You blame others

-Toxic people do not own up to their actions.
+Toxic people do not own up to their own mistakes.
 Instead, they often blame their actions on another person.

 When they are caught in the wrong, they use toxic behavior to turn the situation around.
 This kind of behavior worsens their relationships with others because no one wants to be around someone who points the finger.